 Dehydration is the main problem while trekking in the Everest Base Camp.
 Due to the extreme cold at high altitudes, most people do not drink enough water/fluids.
-Being hydrated is the best tips for Everest Base Camp trek.
+Being hydrated is the best tip for Everest Base Camp trek.

 Dehydration symptoms are headache, weakness, dizziness, cough, itching throat, muscle pain and many more.
 Therefore, keep your body hydrated by drinking at least 3 to 4 liters of water every-day.
 You may also use some vitamin or juice with your drinking water.

-Bring Extra Cash
+Always Bring Extra Cash

 Bringing extra cash is always the best tips for Everest Base Camp trek.
 If you are a solo trekker then, of course, you will need a lot of money for food, trekking permits, and accommodation.

 Extra money can be used for emergency cases like unable to walk, major sickness, hiring horses or porter and rescue.

 Similarly, if you are trekking through an agency then still you will need extra cash for such emergency cases.
 Most importantly, you should always bring Nepali currency here because nobody accepts any cards or dollars.